This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this simple chicken spaghetti recipe, check out our Leftover Ingredients Recipe Finder.

-- Seasonings: Italian seasoning, garlic powder, salt, and black pepper add flavor.
-Swap garlic powder for a fresh minced clove and cook it with the onions.
-Adjust seasonings to taste.
+- Seasonings: A mix of Italian seasoning, garlic powder, salt, and black pepper provides simple, dependable flavor.
+If you prefer fresh garlic, add a minced clove and cook it with the onions.

-- Milk: Any type of cow’s milk works, but for a richer sauce, use heavy cream instead and skip the flour.
+- Milk: Any cow’s milk works.
+For a richer, creamier sauce, use heavy cream and omit the flour.

-- Tomato: Use 1 small chopped tomato or 1/2 to 3/4 cup of canned diced tomatoes.
-Leftover tomatoes?
-Try them in Caprese Pasta, a Breakfast Sandwich, or Ratatouille.
+- Tomatoes: Use 1 small chopped tomato or 1/2 to 3/4 cup canned diced tomatoes.
+Extra tomatoes can be used in caprese pasta for one, a breakfast sandwich, or ratatouille.

-- Cheese: Cheddar cheese adds creaminess and flavor.
-Freshly shredded cheese melts better than pre-shredded.
+- Cheese: Cheddar cheese melts into the sauce and brings a classic creamy, comforting flavor.
+Freshly shredded cheese melts best.

 Recipe Variations

-- Creamy Mushroom Chicken Spaghetti: Stir in 1/4 cup of sautéed mushrooms for a rich, earthy flavor.
-A great option for mushroom lovers.
+- Creamy Mushroom: Add 1/4 cup of sautéed mushrooms for deeper flavor.

-- Spicy Variation: Add red pepper flakes or a dash of hot sauce for a kick of heat.
+- Spicy: Stir in red pepper flakes or a splash of hot sauce for extra heat.

-- Vegetable-Loaded Version: Mix in bell peppers, spinach, or zucchini for extra color and nutrition.
+- Vegetable Packed: Mix in chopped bell peppers, spinach, or zucchini for added color and nutrients.

-- Gluten-Free Option: Use gluten-free pasta and swap the flour for a gluten-free alternative.
+- Gluten Free: Use gluten free pasta and replace the flour with a gluten free alternative.

-- Extra Cheesy Twist: Add Parmesan, mozzarella, or Gouda for a richer, cheesier dish.
+- Extra Cheesy: Add Parmesan, mozzarella, or Gouda to make the sauce even creamier.

-These step-by-step photos and instructions help you visualize how to make chicken spaghetti with white sauce for one person.
+These step by step photos and instructions show exactly how to make creamy chicken spaghetti for one.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Cook the Chicken (or Use Leftover Chicken): This recipe is perfect for using leftover cooked chicken or rotisserie chicken, but if starting from raw, poaching is a quick option.
-Place a boneless, skinless chicken breast or thigh in a 1 or 2-quart saucepan and cover it with cold water, about 1 inch above the chicken.
-Add a pinch of salt and bring to a gentle simmer—avoid boiling.
-Reduce the heat, cover, and cook for 10-12 minutes.
-Transfer to a plate, cover, and let it rest for 10 minutes before slicing to keep it juicy.
+- Cook the Chicken or Use Leftover Chicken: If using leftover or rotisserie chicken, skip this step.
+To poach raw chicken, place a boneless, skinless breast or thigh in a 1 or 2-quart saucepan and cover with cold water by about 1 inch.
+Add a pinch of salt.
+Bring to a gentle simmer, not a boil.
+Cover, reduce the heat, and cook for 10 to 12 minutes.
+Transfer to a plate, cover, and let rest for 10 minutes before slicing.

-- Cook the Spaghetti: While the chicken is cooking, bring a pot of water to a boil.
-Add the spaghetti and cook until al dente, about 7-8 minutes.
+- Cook the Spaghetti: Bring a small pot of water to a boil.
+Add the spaghetti and cook for 7 to 8 minutes, until al dente.
 Drain and set aside.

-- Make the Sauce: Stir in the flour and cook for 1-2 minutes, stirring constantly.
-Add salt, pepper, and seasonings.
+- Make the Sauce: Stir in the flour and cook for 1 to 2 minutes.
+Add the seasonings.
 Slowly pour in the broth and milk, stirring until smooth.
-Simmer until the sauce thickens, about 5 minutes.
+Let the sauce simmer for about 5 minutes, until thickened.

 Expert Tips